vt-middleware/ldaptive/docs/guide/operations/bind.md

 {% include source/operations/bind/2.java %}
 {% endhighlight %}

 ## External Bind

 {% highlight java %}
 {% include source/operations/bind/3.java %}
 {% endhighlight %}

+## BindConnectionInitializer

+It is often desirable to bind as a specific principal immediately after a connection is opened.
+A `BindConnectionInitializer` is configured on a `ConnectionConfig` and can be used for this purpose.

+### Simple Bind initializer

+{% highlight java %}
+{% include source/operations/bind/4.java %}
+{% endhighlight %}

+### External Bind initializer

+{% highlight java %}
+{% include source/operations/bind/5.java %}
+{% endhighlight %}

+### GSSAPI Bind initializer

+Note that arbitrary SASL properties can be passed into the `SaslConfig` object.
+In addition, properties that are prefixed with _org.ldaptive.sasl.gssapi.jaas._ are passed to the JAAS module for GSSAPI.

+{% highlight java %}
+{% include source/operations/bind/6.java %}
+{% endhighlight %}